RU Running Political Campaign Training | 2026 Program

 Agenda

-Attendees interested in becoming involved in local political campaigns will have an opportunity to network with members of the Middlesex County Democratic Organization and Middlesex County Republican Organization.
-Additionally, the Rutgers Democracy Lab‘s mobile video booth will be capturing event reflections from participants in the Library.
-All video participants will receive prizes from the Rutgers Democracy Lab.
+Attendees interested in becoming involved in local political campaigns will have an opportunity to network with members of the Middlesex County Democratic Organization, Middlesex County Republican Organization, and Gen Z for New Jersey.

 Meet the Panelists